Chicken / Pork Egg Foo Young

 STEP 4.
 Let it fry until the color turns golden brown.
 Take it out of the wok, drain the oil on a cooling rack.
 (Images 9, 10, 11, 12)

 STEP 6.
-Serve the crispy omelette on a plate, drizzle with the sauce and some peas.. (image 15)
+Serve the crispy omelette on a plate, drizzle with the gravy and decorate with some leeks or parsley.

 Pro Tips

-- Divide the batter into small portions for better storage if you have plan to keep it for the next day.
+- Divide the batter into small portions to fry for better storage if you have plan to keep it for the next day.

-- You may separate the sauce when serving.
+- You may want to separate the sauce when serving.
+Or if you like it soggy, soak the omelette with the gravy.

 - Add green peas into the sauce for more flavor.